open/close all folders

 - Afro Asskicker: Sports a magnificent mane.

-- Calling the Old Man Out: And it's not her biological parents, but Hylea herself that she gives a piece of her mind if/when the Watcher meets her.
+- Calling the Old Man Out: It's not her biological parents, she's already come to terms with them.
+No... her beef is with Hylea herself and she can give Hylea a piece of her mind if/when the Watcher meets her.

 - Expy: Of Kaelyn the Dove, a former fanatic who starts to have doubts over the rightness of the cause she's devoted to.
 Right down to her possible ending, wherein she's exiled.
 However, if you play your cards right, her exile can be temporary.